In a project scoping meeting this week I realised how much of my knowledge about Agile concepts and techniques has seeped into my DNA.

-Agile contains so many practical ideas for scoping, planning and resourcing, I can’t remember how I managed projects before Agile Project Management!
+Agile contains so many practical ideas for scoping, planning and resourcing, I can’t remember how I managed projects before Agile Change Management!
 (And this is from someone who used to be global head of project and programme management for one of the largest banks in the world – when PRINCE2® techniques dominated).

 These are the elements of Agile that solved the most problems in our project scoping meeting:

-1. Delivery Plan (Not Gantt chart)
+1. Roadmap (Not Gantt chart)

 - What you are going to deliver first?